DevJawn/WEEK13JGenProject/Readme.md

 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
 - What aspect of security do load balancers protect?
 What is the advantage of a jump box?
-# Answer:
- As the we beging to progress into cloud computing.
+ - As the we beging to progress into cloud computing.
 The off-loading function of a load balancer defends an organization against DDOS[Denial-of-service] attacks.
 The load balancer shift the attacking traffice from the corporate server to a public cloud provider.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system resources.
 - What does Filebeat watch for?